schwalbe-sprach/schwalbe/README.md

 Here's some quick examples to get you up to speed with Schwalbe in your own projects.

+For a complete list of all supported keywords, check [syntax.md](https://github.com/kiliankoe/schwalbe/blob/master/syntax.md).

 ```schwalbe
 drucke("Hallo, Welt!")
 ```